-- All preceding paragraphs are hereby incorporated by reference as if fully set forth 307. herein. - 308.
-Defendants negligently inflicted severe emotional distress on Plaintiffs and putative Class Members. - 309.
-Defendants had a custodial duty to Plaintiffs and putative Class Members, which they breached. - Defendants had a duty to bystanders Plaintiffs and putative Class Members, who had 310. close relationships to the victims, were present at the scene of the infliction of injury, and were immediately aware of the victim's injury. - As a direct and proximate result of the negligent infliction of emotional distress, 311.
-Plaintiffs and putative Class Members suffered and continue to suffer physical and mental injuries.
-In addition, they have suffered present and future economic damage. - 312.
+- 277. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 278.
+Defendants negligently inflicted severe emotional distress on Plaintiffs and putative Class Members - 279.
+Defendants had a custodial duty to Plaintiffs and putative Class Members, which they breached. - 280.
+Defendants had a duty to bystanders Plaintiffs and putative Class Members, who had relationships to the victims and were present at the scene of the infliction of injury. - 281.
+As a direct and proximate result of the negligent infliction of emotional distress, Plaintiffs and putative Class Members suffered and continue to suffer physical and mental injuries.
+In addition, they have suffered present and future economic damage. - 282.
 Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.

-COUNT XXII
+COUNT XXII CONVERSION

-- 313. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein.
-Defendants wrongfully converted certain Plaintiffs' and the putative RICO Class Members' possessions.
-Plaintiffs owned and had a right to the property at the time of conversion. - 314.
+- 283. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein.
+Defendants converted certain Plaintiffs' and the putative RICO Class Members' possessions. - 284.
 Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.